spacemanup/Craft-Twig.tmbundle/README.md

 #### Sublime Text

-To install this bundle in Sublime Text, a few extra steps are required.
+To install this bundle in Sublime Text, download the bundle via Package Control or, if you wish to install the theme manually, a few extra steps are required:

 1. Open Sublime Text and in the Preferences menu click `Browse Packages`.
 2. Copy `Craft-Twig.tmbundle` into the Packages folder
 3. Restart Sublime Text.

+**A note on upgrading**

+If you are upgrading from Craft-Twig v1 to Craft-Twig v2, you may run into a few errors having to do with cache or sessions.
+If you run into errors, try the following (this example use paths for OSX and Sublime Text 3):

+1) Uninstall your previous version of Craft-Twig
+2) Delete any cached version of Craft-Twig in `~/Library/Application Support/Sublime Text 3/Cache/`
+3) Delete the sublime session in `~/Library/Application Support/Sublime Text 3/Local/Session.sublime_session`
+4) Delete the Package Control cache in `~/Library/Application Support/Sublime Text 3/Packages/User/Package Control.cache`
+4) Reinstall the Craft-Twig package

 #### TextMate